-The following discussion and analysis are designed to provide a better understanding of the consolidated financial condition and results of operations of the Company and the Bank, its wholly owned subsidiary, for the quarter ended March 31, 2022.
-This discussion and analysis are best read in conjunction with the consolidated financial statements and related footnotes included in this Form 10-Q and the 2021 Form 10-K filed with the SEC for the year ended December 31, 2021.
+The following discussion and analysis are designed to provide a better understanding of the consolidated financial condition and results of operations of the Company and the Bank, its wholly owned subsidiary, for the quarter and six months ended June 30, 2022.
+This discussion and analysis are best read in conjunction with the consolidated financial statements and related footnotes included in this Form 10-Q and in the Annual Report filed on the Form 10-K ("2021 form 10-K") filed with the Security and Exchange Commission ("SEC") for the year ended December 31, 2021.

 This discussion contains forward-looking statements that involve risks, uncertainties and assumptions that could cause actual results to differ materially from management's expectations.
-Factors that could cause such differences are discussed in the sections entitled "Forward-Looking Statements" and Item 1A "Risk Factors" below and of the 2021 Form 10-K filed with the SEC which is available at the SEC's website www.sec.gov.
+Factors that could cause such differences are discussed in the sections entitled "Forward-Looking Statements" and Item 1A "Risk Factors" below and in the 2021 Form 10-K filed with the SEC which is available at the SEC's website www.sec.gov.